 Getting organized can be one of the best ways to prepare for a new kitten.

 Lists, lists and more lists can help you not only get organized, but stay organized.

-Start a kitten to do list that has the kitty supplies on one side and the kitty action items you will need to take.
-On your kitty supply list you will want to have all the essentials like kitten food, cat scratcher, toys and of course litter.
+Start a kitten to-do list with the kitty supplies on one side and the action items you will need to take.
+You will want all the essentials on your kitty supply list like kitten food, cat scratcher, toys, and litter.

 If your home is already blessed with a cat(s) be sure to buy enough litter boxes to add to your growing feline family.

 Kittens are high energy and easily excitable.
 What is obvious to us to be a delicate piece of art could be a swatting playground for your kitten!

 Simply putting together a list will also help you feel more prepared and give you the confidence to feel comfortable welcoming the little fur ball into your safe and fun environment.

 Welcome to the wonderful world of kitten ownership!
 Preparing for a new kitten is an exciting time, but it can also be a bit daunting.
 To make your transition as seamless as possible, here are some tips for getting your home ready to welcome your new family member.